 However, please keep in mind that some places won’t rent to you because you are not Japanese.
 This is a real phenomenon, and it’s frustrating for many expats who live in Japan.

-Some popular banks that expats choose are Mizuho Bank, Mitsubishi UFJ Financial Group (MUFG), Sumitomo Mitsui Financial Group (SMFG), Shinsei Bank, SBI Sumishin Net Bank, Sony Bank, and my favorite — the Japanese Post Bank.
+Some popular banks that expats choose are Mizuho Bank, Mitsubishi UFJ Financial Group (MUFG), Sumitomo Mitsui Financial Group (SMFG), Shinsei Bank, SBI Sumishin Net Bank, Sony Bank, and my favorite — the Japan Post Bank.

 Normally, the bank you open is going to be the one recommended by your university or company.

 After you open a bank account, you can open an online bank account.
+I recommend doing it immediately since Japan is becoming a cashless society.
+Contactless payment is now widely used throughout the country.

 I will also link some articles about getting a Japanese credit card, and sending money both to and from Japan — something you will absolutely need to do when you move here.

-Just so you know, getting a credit card in Japan as an expat can be challenging.
+Getting a credit card in Japan as an expat can be challenging.

 Credit card companies will also require proof of stable employment, which can easily be proven using a bank statement showing direct deposits from your employer.